 Education and/or Equivalent Experience:

-Associate Degree from an accredited college or university with major course work in a field related to the job, plus two (2) years of experience in a field related to the job.
+Graduation with a Bachelor’s degree from an accredited college or university with major course work in a field related to Environmental Science, Life Science, Biology, Chemistry, Engineering, Landscape Architecture, Public Administration, Business Administration, Planning, plus six (6) years of experience in a related field.

-Experience may substitute for education up to two (2) years.
+Master's degree may substitute for experience up to two (2) years.

 Licenses or Certifications:

 This position will serve as a Point of Contact for the Interdepartmental Homeless Encampment Program (IHEMP) being led by Watershed Protection Department.
 Responsibilities include management of the external cleanup contract at WPD lands across COA, including site visits, notifications, documentation, reporting, performance metrics, payment and invoicing coordination with multiple City departments including Austin Police Department, Parks & Recreation Department, Public Works, and Austin Public Health.
 Coordinate and interface with multiple internal and external stake holders including Law Department, City Manager’s office, Homeless Strategy Office, Mayor and Council.
 Arrange and coordinate Mental Health First Aid training for Watershed Protection Department and contract staff that touch base with individuals experiencing homelessness.
 Continuous community outreach, engagement and media contact.

 If you are selected for this position and meet the Driver Safety Standards in the City of Austin Driver Safety Program, you may drive when necessary to multiple locations as part of your regular job duties.
 Otherwise, you are responsible for getting to and from these locations.